ALCHEMIST OF ANCESTRAL SERVICES

 Kjipuktuk (Halifax, Nova Scotia)

-Oceans, LGBTQ2S+ and Gender Inclusion, Climate Justice, Sustainability, Research, Speaking, Visuals
+Oceans, 2SLGBTQIA+ and Gender Equity, Climate Justice, Sustainability, Intersectional Research, Speaking, Visuals

 Community Specialist at Ocean Bridge at Ocean Wise, Co-Founder and Director at Oceans Week HFX, Coordinator at Circularity Forum